 - Activity Coordinator, Bronx Community College, Division of Academic Affairs, New York, NY, Septermber 2011 - July 2015

 - Adjunct Instructor, Bronx Community College, First-Year Program, New York, NY, September 2012 - May 2015

 - American Educational Research Association (AERA) Divs.
 G+J

 - Council for the Study of Community Colleges (CSCC)

 - Association for the Study of Higher Education (ASHE)

-- Kezar, A., DePaola, T. & Scott, D. (forthcoming).
-Rise of the Gig Academy: Postsecondary Labor in Transition (2019).
+- Kezar, A., DePaola, T. & Scott, D. (Under review).
+Rise of the Gig Academy: Mapping Work in the Neoliberal University (2019).
 W. Tierney, L. Perna, & G. Britton.
 (Eds.)
 Reforming Higher Education Series: Johns Hopkins University Press.

 - Kezar, A. & DePaola, T. (2018).
 “Neoliberalism and faculty roles: The politics of academic work.”
 In: Handbook on the Politics of Higher Education (2018).
 B. Cantwell, H. Coates, & R. King, (Eds.)
 Edward Elgar Publishing.

 - DePaola, T. & Kezar, A. (2018).
 “The changing face of faculty at research universities.”
 In: Hidden and Visible: The Role and Impact of Contingent Faculty in Higher Education Institutions (Winter 2018).
 H. Garcia, K. Nehls, & J. McNaughtan.
 (Eds.)
 New Directions for Institutional Research, Jossey-Bass.